Schedule of Events

 25th Reunion Class Dinner

-A celebratory dinner for the class of 2001.
+A celebratory dinner for the class of 2001 with a "today" spin" on the late 90s classic dishes.

 70th Reunion Class Dinner - Friday